DavidDTessier/gcp-certifications/Security Engineer/Resource Manager.md

 The following diagram outlines a sample resource outline in Google Cloud:
 ![Resource Outline](images/cloud-folders-hierarchy.png).

 The _Origanization_ node is the root node and all access control policies will trickle down from there.
-Org admins can set [Originizational Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview), which will control access to folders and/or projects at the organization level.
+Org admins can set [Originizational Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview), which is is a configuration of restrictions that enforce retristrictions to control access to folders and/or projects at the organization level on resources and their descendants.
 ![Org Policy](images/org-policy-concepts.svg)

 Best Practices For Organizations can be found [here](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations).

+Key Best Practices:
+* Map you organizational structure to GCP
+  * Top level node represents you organization, folders represent business units/departments and/or teams.
+* Federate your identity provider with Google Cloud
+  * If your organization uses an on-premises or third-party identity provider, synchronize your user directory with Cloud Identity to let users access Google Cloud with their corporate credentials.
+This way, your identity platform remains the source of truth while Cloud Identity controls how your employees access Google services.

 ## Resource Hierarchy